Shortlist of Transformative Realities and Trends

 - Politics: It has taken a very long time but if we look around the world map of cities today we can see a slowly growing battalion of politicians and officeholders who are coming to understand that creating better and more efficient cities and mobility systems for all classes of society is not only a noble target for their legacy in the long term, but also a key to gaining and staying in office.
 In short, leading the transition to sustainable mobility is excellent politics.

-* I invite your comments, questions and critical remarks on this short, contentious essay, which will probably in some form find its place in the supporting documentation under development in support of the ongoing work of the European Citizens Mobility Forum.
+* The author invites comments, questions and critical remarks on this short, surely contentious essay, which will probably in some form find its place in the Five Percent Solutions Climate/Mobility project just now getting underway.